E-Type Tyres: The E-Type August 2006

 185VR15 Michelin XVS: Probably the best handling tyre available in this size.
 In 1965 Michelin developed the XAS, the first asymetric tread pattern and carcass, which worked together to enhance the handling of the cars of the period.
 The XVS is a development of the XAS and is available in a V-rating (150mph).
 The XVS-P is the same tyre with a raised curbing band on the outside, this is H-rated (130mph).
 You will notice a marked improvement in your steering feel with these tyres.

-185HR15 Vredestein Sprint Classic: Bargain tyre with a modern style tread pattern.
+- 185HR15 Vredestein Sprint Classic: Modern tyre with a modern style tread pattern.

-185SR15 Michelin X: The first radial tyre designed in 1946.
+- 185SR15 Michelin X: The first radial tyre designed in 1946.
 Very attractive from a period looks point of view, it has rounded side walls like a crossply.
 But the speed rating is not up to the performance of an E-type.
-185VR15 Avon TurboSteel: Another good option.
-A good quality British period tyre with a V(150mph) speed rating.

 This car with its V12 engine and heavier front end was equipped with power steering as standard.
 It allowed Jaguar to fit a larger tyre without having to worry about making the steering heavy and unmanageable at low speeds.
 (It is a mistake to fit these fatter less communicative tyres to an earlier car without such assistance).

-205/70VR15 Michelin XWX: Superb tyre, fitted to all the European supercars of the day.
+- 205/70VR15 Michelin XWX: Superb tyre, fitted to all the European supercars of the day.
 This tyre had the highest speed rating available in period.
-The XWX is also renouned for its longevity.
+The XWX is also renowned for its longevity.

-205/70ZR15 Pirelli R4000: Modern tread pattern and the tyre's shape is also modern in that it has a wide footprint and square shoulders.
+- 205/70ZR15 PIRELLI R4000: Modern tread pattern and the tyre's shape is also modern in that it has a wide footprint and square shoulders.
 Not a tyre I would recommend for an E-type but they are cheap.
+No longer made.